 Erbil-Baghdad Relations: Addressing the Root Causes of Conflict

 Over the past decade and a half, the KRG’s share of the federal budget and oil revenue has been the most significant point of tension between Erbil and Baghdad.
 Each year, when the budgetary law is formulated and voted upon, a new crisis is initiated; the next is already brewing, as the budget law is currently under discussion.
 An effective and sustainable resolution of this issue will require the two entities to interpret the constitution in a mutually agreeable way and to collectively legislate for permanent solutions.
 To date, however, no such resolution has been achieved.
 It is time for Erbil and Baghdad to practice total transparency in order to address this roadblock and move toward improved relations.
 Is it possible, in this session, to distill the relevant issues, generate goodwill, and build confidence for this important process?
 We will be hearing from the ultimate governmental decision-makers in this regard.

 The 9th KRG Cabinet was formed in July of 2019, and has already served its first 100 days in power.
 At its inception, the PM committed his new cabinet to a manifesto consisting of 52 critical reforms, designed to fulfill his pledge to improve services, enhance the rule of law, strengthen government institutions, and address chronic problems that have plagued Iraq for 100 years.
 All cabinet ministers were tasked, from the outset, with the mandate to prepare their respective ministries for the implementation of that manifesto, and the translation of its 52 points into a 4-year action plan.
 In this session, we will hear from cabinet members in service-oriented ministries.
-Participants will detail their visions, strategies, and plans for their remaining time in office, and will share what they have accomplished thus far.
+Participants will detail their visions, strategies, and plans for their remaining time in office.